Jamaican posse: Violence

 Posses have a strong propensity to violence, which they use to acquire and maintain territory.
 Posse members have little regard for public safety or human life.
 As part of their code, extreme violence is directed at anyone they feel has disrespected them or is in their way.
 Once in prison, however, their violence is savage but not regular.
 In 1987, Stephen E. Higgins, Director of the U.S. Bureau of Alcohol, Tobacco and Firearms (ATF), called posses "probably this country's most violent" gangs.
 James L. Brown, special agent in charge of the Miami district office of the ATF, described a "total disregard for human life" as a hallmark of posses.
 Explaining the modus operandi of the gangs, William D. West, coordinator of the Mid-Atlantic Organized Crime Drug Enforcement Task Force (OCDETF), said: "I've never seen a group splatter themselves like the Jamaicans do.
 They actually try to take people out in public places.
 They don't care if innocent people get hit in the cross fire".
 U.S. Attorney General Dick Thornburgh called the posses' methods "urban terrorism".

-Posse members are known for gun battles with the police and drive-by shootings in disputes with rival gangs over drug turf, as well as for ritualized murders of members who steal drug profits or cooperate with police.
+Posse members are known for gun battles with the police and drive-by shootings in disputes with rival gangs over drug turf, as well as for ritualised murders of members who steal drug profits or cooperate with police.
 Posses have employed a practice known as "jointing", in which an informant is dismembered at the joints using a hacksaw, and the body parts sent to the informant's family.
 In Jamaica, posses exhibit the attitude that police officers who cannot be corrupted must be killed.

 The alleged head of the One Order Gang, Andrew "Bun Man" Hope, was murdered in Spanish Town on 8 February 2006, which sparked a riot the following day.